Regents Park (Qld)

 Regents Park is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, the estimated population of the Regents Park (Qld) statistical area (Lv2) is around 11,801.
-This reflects an increase of 698 people since the 2021 Census, which reported a population of 11,103 people in the area.
-The change was inferred from the resident population of 11,787 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024), along with an additional 42 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,468 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Natural growth contributed approximately 52.0% of overall population gains during recent periods for this area.
+Based on ABS population updates and AreaSearch validations, as of Feb 2026, the suburb of Regents Park (Qld) has an estimated population of around 11,801.
+This is an increase of 698 people (6.3%) since the 2021 Census which reported a population of 11,103.
+The change is inferred from AreaSearch's resident population estimate of 11,787 following examination of ABS's latest ERP data release in June 2024 and an additional 42 validated new addresses since the Census date.
+This results in a density ratio of 2,468 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Natural growth contributed approximately 52.0% of overall population gains during recent periods.

-For projections, AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, with proportional growth weightings applied for age cohorts where necessary.
-Looking ahead, lower quartile growth of statistical areas across the nation is anticipated, with the Regents Park (Qld) (SA2) expected to increase by 288 persons to reach a total population of around 12,089 by 2041 based on aggregated SA2-level projections, reflecting an overall gain of approximately 2.4% over the 17-year period.
+For projections, AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, with proportional growth weightings applied in line with ABS Greater Capital Region projections released in 2023 based on 2022 data.
+Looking ahead, lower quartile growth is anticipated nationally, with the suburb expected to increase by 278 persons to 2041, reflecting a gain of 2.4% over the 17 years.

 Frequently Asked Questions - Population